kylecaston/checkenv/README.md

 ![Screenshot](https://raw.githubusercontent.com/kylecaston/checkenv/master/docs/usage.png)

+You can specify a filename other than `env.json` by setting the optional parameter `filename`.
+The library will attempt to load this file from the root path of your project.
+You can also specify an absolute file path.

 If you would like to handle errors yourself, `check` takes an optional `raise_exception` argument which causes it to raise exceptions instead of exiting the process.

 ```python